Rhinemann/mage-hack/Core.md

 ### Step 2: Assign Attributes

 Each attribute defaults to d8 and can be stepped up at the expense of another.
-The attributes are: Physical, Social and Mental, as in default rules

 ### Step 3: Assign Skills